Before and After Photos of Gynaecomastia surgery

 Gynaecomastia surgery risks and complications

-The Procedure is largely safe and majority of patients are delighted with the results.
-However, certain complication may occur, recognised complications include numbness, bruising, swelling infection, seroma and haematoma formation ( blood collection) , skin necrosis, delayed wound healing and thickened scar.
+The Procedure is largely safe and the majority of patients are delighted with the results.
+However, certain complications may occur, recognised complications include numbness, bruising, swelling infection, seroma and haematoma formation ( blood collection), skin necrosis, delayed wound healing and thickened scar.
 Although excess breast tissue is removed in surgery, some tissue will be left in place and recurrence of gynaecomastia may occur in some patients.